How to elope in colorado

 Ceremony

-Celebration (champagne, picnic, etc.)
+Celebration (champagne, first dance, picnic, etc.)

-Lots of photos!
+Lots and lots of photos!

 The cost of eloping in Colorado varies WIDELY depending on what you want for your day.!
 An elopement that is just a quick vow exchange followed by a photoshoot will be much less expensive than a longer and more involved day.